JustDamad/Crypto-Market-Reactions-to-Global-Geopolitical-Conflicts/Crypto-Geopolitics-FinTech-Project/README.md

-# Crypto, Geopolitics & Financial Market Analysis
+# Crypto Market Reaction to Geopolitical Conflicts
+### A FinTech Data Analysis Project

 ## Project Overview
 This project analyzes how major geopolitical conflicts influence global financial markets, with a particular focus on Bitcoin and its relationship with traditional safe-haven assets.